-- 1. Verify that the negative pole of the second battery is connected to the SYSTEM MINUS side of the shunt. - 2.
-Connect the ferrule pin of the second red cable with fuse to the shunt by pushing the pin into to the Aux terminal. - 3.
-Connect the M10 lug of the second red cable with fuse to the positive terminal of the second battery.
+- 1. Verify that the negative pole of the second battery is connected to the LOAD MINUS side of the shunt. - 2.
+Connect the M10 lug of the grey "Aux" cable to the positive terminal of the second battery.

 Battery monitor with auxiliary second battery monitoring.